goliatone/nikko/README.md

 TODO: move commands to plugins directory instead of lib

+## Blueprints
+Skeleton of a site, which content is compiled against generating the static output.

+## Themes
+How do we decouple themes from blueprints?
+We should be able to install both independently.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).